karolina-wisniewska/DriverAPI/README.md

 REST API providing resources for drivers' self-improvement platform with:
 - advices on safe driving
 - trainings to check user's knowledge
+Advices may contain media such as images and video files.

 Main functionalities:
 - CRUD operations enabling admin management on the components